Praqma/reveals/code-academy/story.md

 to help.
 While developing a feature, you put your code on the master branch and now it doesn't build.
 It turns out something in the work that you've done the last week is not compatible with the work of your friend.
 You start wondering what part of the code is broken, and if you could've worked in a smarter way.

+You need some fast way of toll-gating your master branch.

 ## Task
 Set up Continuous Integration with Pretested Integration on the project